munificent/craftinginterpreters/book/statements-and-state.md

 ^code execute

 That's the statement analogue to the `evaluate()` method we have for expressions.
-Since we're working with lists now, we need to let Java know:
+Since we're working with lists now, we need to let Java know.

 ^code import-list (2 before, 2 after)